 Application List: The reference list used to determine whether a seat has been approved for use with a specific vehicle.

-Base (of a child seat): The base of a child car seat is the lower portion that rests on the car seat.
+Base (of a child seat): The base of a child car seat is the lower portion of a child’s seat that rests on the cars seat.
 A detachable base can also be used with some infant carriers allowing a fixed installation in the car.
 The base remains in the car and the infant carrier simply clicks in and out as you need it.

 Belt Anchorage Points: Fixed locations where the seat belts are anchored to the car structure.

 Belt Path / Belt Route: The manufacturer's required route where the seat belt passes around or through the child car seat.